Taxi drivers

 For more information on becoming a taxi driver see Driver accreditation.

-Chauffeur and special purpose vehicles are an integral part of the passenger transport system, providing a personalised service to passengers who want to book a car and a driver for a special event.
+Chauffeur and special purpose vehicles are an integral part of the passenger transport system.
+They provide a personalised service to passengers who want to book a car and driver for a special event.
 Chauffeured vehicles may also be used for corporate bookings and private hire.

-When submitting your Operator Accreditation application (570.4 KB PDF), you must submit a Plan of Operation (266.6 KB PDF) to help define the type of service you wish to provide.
-Based on that information, Accreditation and Licensing will be able to determine what category you would be accredited for and if you or others associated with your service need to apply for driver accreditation and a booking service accreditation.
+Accreditation and Licensing will review your application and determine what category you would be accredited for, and if you or others associated with your service need to apply for driver accreditation and a booking service accreditation.

 The Point-to-Point Transport Service Transaction Levy can only be applied to trips that start within the metropolitan boundary.